 St James’ has the smaller congregation and is more visibly Catholic in its worship style.
 It has adopted many of the metrical settings of the Mass in a book format and often uses special sheets to enrich the variety of hymns sung.
 A cantor leads worship each week and provides much appreciated musical detail during Communion.
 For major services, a professional choir provides high-quality classical settings of the Mass, conducted by our long-standing and also excellent Director of Music.

 Preaching is important to us and we are used to clear, biblical, and thoughtful preaching.
 This helps us to understand the context of the Biblical narrative and to explore our faith.
-We value sermons that explore our approach to inclusivity and are explicit in their welcome to all people, a welcome that is at the heart of our mission

 The Sherriff Centre in St James’ Church opened in 2014.
 It was created by our former priest Fr Andrew Foreshew-Cain who saw an opportunity to use the church to provide a valuable service to the community when the local post office announced it was closing.
 It now has a Post Office, The Sanctuary Café, Hullabaloo, a lively children’s play area.
 Debt advice is also available to support those facing challenges in their lives.
 Take a look at their website here.

-St James’: Offering God's Love to All
+St James’: Celebrating God's Love to All

 We’re called to be a place and a people of welcome because God has welcomed us by reaching out to us in Jesus Christ.
 Jesus is the one in whom we see God face to face, in whose life we find purpose and meaning for our own, and in whose death and resurrection we see the utter commitment of God to us, a love and commitment that endure even beyond death.
 Knowing that love, we’re invited to share it with others – indeed, to ‘offer God’s love’ - in everything we say and do.
 We’re a community that aims to be: